Pastor

 |

 In 1923, just after it had been repainted and newly carpeted, the church was destroyed by fire.
 While the new building was being constructed, the congregation met in Steele School, diagonally across the street.
-To accommodate the foundation of the church, the manse was moved to its present location a few hundred feet to the north, facing west on Park Avenue.
+To accommodate the foundation of the church, the parsonage was moved to its present location a few hundred feet to the north, facing west on Park Avenue.
 Our current church building was completed in October of 1923 and, with its distinctive bell tower, has remained a well known landmark in the community.

 |